-During its ninety one years of existence, the Capital View Baptist Church has had continuous development and growth under four pastors.
-The first pastor (also one of the founders), Reverend Charles H. Johnson, served from 1927 to 1937.
-During Reverend Johnson’s administration, the property on which the present church is located was negotiated for and the first building—19 Division Avenue, was constructed.
+The Reverend Charles H. Johnson, who was also one of the founders, was elected the first pastor, serving from 1927 to 1937.
+During Reverend Johnson’s administration, the property on which the church was located (for 94 years) was negotiated for and the first building—19 Division Avenue, was constructed in 1928.
 It was also during this period that the Deacon Board, the Trustee Board, the Senior Choir, the Usher Board, the Women’s and Men’s Clubs, and the Sunday School were begun.

-Reverend James Clarke Griffin, the second pastor, led the flock from 1937 to 1941.
-During Reverend Griffin’s administration, the church program was revitalized in the aftermath of the worldwide depression.
+The second pastor, Reverend James Clarke Griffin, led the flock from 1937 to 1941.
+During Reverend Griffin’s administration, the church program was revitalized in the aftermath of the economic shock that impacted most countries throughout the world, which came to be known as the Great Depression.
 Reverend Griffin chose zestful heads for the various departments of the church.
 During Reverend Griffin’s term, the Christian Endeavor Society was organized.
-In addition, a fine fellowship was developed with the churches throughout the city and the church became a member of the Baptist Convention.
-Further, during Reverend Griffin’s administration, a strenuous effort was made to liquidate the financial obligations of the church, and a special banking account was set up to pay the second mortgage.
-All except a few hundred dollars had been raised to finish the payment on the second trust, before Reverend Griffin accepted an army chaplain post.
+In addition, a fine fellowship was developed with the churches throughout the city and the church became a member of the Baptist Convention of the District of Columbia and Vicinity.
+Further, a strenuous effort was made to liquidate the financial obligations of the church, and a special banking account was set up to pay the second mortgage.
+All except a few hundred dollars had been raised to finish the payment on the second trust, before Reverend Griffin accepted an army chaplain post to serve during World War II.

-Reverend Dr. Andrew Fowler, the third pastor, was appointed in March 1941.
-Originally intended to the lead the flock for one year, he held the position until his death on January 4, 2003—sixty-two years!
-All of the original groups were maintained during the administration of Reverend Fowler, while others were organized or founded.
+In March 1941, the Reverend Dr. Andrew Fowler, the third pastor, was appointed.
+Originally intended to the lead the flock for just one year, he held the position until his death on January 4, 2003—sixty-two years!
+He impressed the church’s leadership by reorganizing its financial operations, bringing in new members, and sharing with the congregation his vision for the future.
+All the original groups were maintained during his administration, while others were organized or founded.
 Further, during the first few years of Reverend Fowler’s tenure, the second and first trusts on the building were paid and mortgage debts were cleared.

-During Reverend Fowler’s first thirty-six years, the present edifice evolved.
-Constructed for the amount of three hundred thirty thousand dollars ($330,000), the Superstructure was considered to be one of Reverend Fowler’s great achievements.
-Here are a few more of his achievements: the Junior Choir, the Sunday School Choir, the Youth Choir, the Church-wide Chorus, the Volunteer Chorus, the Women’s Chorus, and the Ensemble were founded and organized.
+During Reverend Fowler’s first thirty-six years, the edifice located at 5201 Ames Street, N.E., evolved.
+Constructed for three hundred thirty thousand dollars ($330,000), the Superstructure—completed in July 1962—was considered to be one of Reverend Fowler’s great achievements.
+Here are a few more of his achievements: the Junior Choir, the Sunday School Choir, the Youth Choir, the Churchwide Chorus, the Volunteer Chorus, the Women’s Chorus, and the Ensemble were founded and organized.
 The Pastor’s Aid Society, the Missionary Society and the Scholarship Committee were formed.
-These special events were organized and commenced to take place: the Teenage Tea, Fun Nights, Christmas Caroling throughout the Neighborhood, Daily Vacation Bible School, Rambler Rose Family Day, Stay at Home Tea, and Harvest Home.
+These special events were organized and commenced to take place: the Teenage Tea, Fun Nights, Christmas Caroling throughout the Neighborhood, Daily Vacation Bible School, Rambler Rose Family Day, Stay at Home Tea, and Harvest Home, to name a few.
+By way of the church’s religious education program, the church under Reverend Fowler’s leadership had always contributed greatly to the improvement of standards within the community.
+Even prior to the church’s new building, Capital View served as a housing space for mass meetings to improve the service of the street cars and buses of the Capital Transit Company sponsored by the Capital View Civic Association.
+Later, other organizations like the Northeast Branches of the Young Men’s Christian Association (YMCA) and the National Association for the Advancement of Colored People (NAACP) continued to use the church for a meeting space as well.
+The church also had a record of contributing annually for more than 35 years to denominational schools such as Virginia Union University, Benedict College, Shaw University, Morris College, Virginia University of Lynchburg, Friendship College, and the Washington Baptist Theological Seminary.